codicepulito/data-driven-components/docs/introduction.md

 Installation
 ------------
-Just put the library with his dependancies in you [index.html](example/index.html) page as described in the example's folder.
+Just put the library with his dependancies in you [index.html](docs/index.html) page as described in the docs folder.

     <script src="bootstrap.data-driven-components.js"></script>